WEDDING TIPPING GUIDE

 Entertainment

-It is encouraged to tip ceremony, cocktail & reception musicians or DJ's.
-Tipping around $100-$200 per musician is appropriate.
-If working with a band, don’t forget to include the sound tech and band manager!
-For a DJ, we recommend tipping $100-150, or 5% of their service fee.
+It’s encouraged to tip your ceremony, cocktail, and reception musicians or DJs.
+Around $100–200 per musician is appropriate.
+If you’re working with a band, don’t forget the sound tech and band manager!
+For a DJ, we recommend $100–200, or 5% of their service fee.

 Many companies include gratuity for their drivers in their quotes.
-However, if they do not, it is recommended that you tip drivers 10-15% of the service fee.
-For drivers dedicated to the couple, we suggest 20%, as they go above and beyond to take care of them on the day of the wedding.
+If yours doesn’t, we recommend tipping drivers 10–15% of the service fee.
+For drivers dedicated to the couple, we suggest 20%, as they go above and beyond to take care of you throughout the day.

 DESIGN VENDORS